 My name is Lee Millar and I am one of the coaches for the Road Runners.
 I have been part of RSSC since my daughter McKenzie started skating.
 My husband John and I started volunteering for the club right away.
 Over the years we helped work the meets - he timed and I was a line judge.
 We then became part of the executive running fundraising before taking over the membership position for a number of years.
 For two years I was also responsible for managing our the long track facility as well.

 I helped coach on the ice while McKenzie was starting our in skating, but once she became really fast I decided that my coaching role belonged with the newer, younger skaters.
 For the last two years I have had the opportunity to coach the Road Runners, as well as the Learn to Speed Skate Program for the Club.
 It has been a pleasure coaching and working alongside other more experienced coaches from other clubs who have taught me so much about this sport.
-I hope to get my Level 1 coaching certification this season.
+I received my Level 1 Coaching Certification in December 2018 .
 Sport has always been an important part of our family life; our son plays for the University of Regina Cougars basketball team and McKenzie is a competitive speed skater and kayaker.

 Other than coaching I use to be a speed swimmer, played tackle football with the Riot and have been part of the RSSC masters long track speed skating program.
 I even got to train at the Calgary Oval alongside a good friend and fellow parent of RSSC!
 My husband I participate in triathlons, Spartan races and cycling races.
 We also love to train in CrossFit.
 Sport is such an important part of what we do from day to day.
 I am so fortunate to be coaching the Road Runner group not only because of the skaters but also the families that I get to know as well.